 Brief: What are the must-have applications for Linux?
 The answer is subjective, and it depends on what purposes you have for using desktop Linux.
 But there are still some essential Linux apps that are more likely to be used by most Linux users.
 Here, we’ve listed the best Linux applications that you should have installed on every Linux distribution you use.

 In the world of Linux, there are alternatives to everything.
 Choosing a distro?
 There are dozens of them.
 Trying to find a decent music player?
 Lots of alternatives there too.

 But not all of them are built with the same thing in mind – some of them might target minimalism, while others might offer tons of features.
 Finding the right application for your needs can be quite a confusing and tiresome task.
 Let’s make it a bit easier.

 Essential applications for Linux users

-We’ve also compiled a nice video of this list.
+We’ve also had a video on this before (with a few different apps).
 Do subscribe to our YouTube channel for more educational Linux videos like this one:

 We’ll mention some non-FOSS apps here as well (for the sake of regular users who just want a working desktop) – so feel free to let us know your non-FOSS suggestions after reading our recommendations.